Fall 2018 office hours

 Assistant Professor in the Department of Germanic Languages and Literature

 My main areas of research are German literary modernism, German-Jewish culture, Weimar cinema, and Austrian literature.
-My manuscript, Kafka and Noise: The Discovery of Cinematic Sound in Literary Modernism, is forthcoming with Northwestern University Press.
+My manuscript, Kafka and Noise: The Discovery of Cinematic Sound in Literary Modernism, will appear with Northwestern University Press in January 2019.
 In this intermedial study I demonstrate that the role of noise in Kafka's writings is best understood through the theory and practice of film sound.
 In my next project I will examine the twentieth-century East European German-Jewish novel, or Galizienroman, as a modernist form.
 I will explore the relationship of tradition and modernity, as well as questions of modernist form and style, in authors such as Joseph Roth, Soma Morgenstern, and H. W. Katz.
 Recent courses I have taught include German film (undergraduate), Surveillance & Society (first-year seminar), and "'Mensch ohne Welt': Twentieth-Century German-Jewish Literature" (graduate).

 - Ph.D., Princeton University 2010